 Apart from the spectacular and surprisingly challenging combat, Dragon Age: The Veilguard plays it frustratingly safe.
-Dialogue often sounds like HR is in the room and we would have occasionally wished for an auto-pilot feature to bypass the tedious occupational therapy, that is the core gameplay loop.
-This game then apparently, is so afraid of causing even the slightest inconvenience to players, that even door handles got their own quest markers and hidden treasures are highlighted by a conspicuous golden glow, basically serving as a magical high visibility vest.
+With its gingerly choice of a cuddle-group tonality, apparently aimed at making the players feel good about the choices they made, dialogue often sounds like HR is in the room.
+Gameplay wise, we would have wished for an auto-pilot feature more often than not, to bypass the tedious occupational therapy of click and collect, that is the core of the game’s motivational loop.
+This game, so it seems, is so reluctant of presenting even the smallest challenge to its players, that even door handles got their own quest markers and hidden treasures are highlighted by a conspicuous golden glow, basically serving as a magical high visibility vest.

 It is like BioWare asked Micky the Magician to design the game’s interface.
 With pretty much everything on screen soused in glow and some sort of catchy animation.
 Not only does it look like pop-ups of bloatware coming to life on a newly installed laptop, the overeager handholding renders our exploration drive and the chance for us to truely immerse ourselves in this world mute.
 It could not make our travels feel any less rewarding, if the game would just gift the loot to us instead, no questions asked.